Last Will and Testament

 The cornerstone of your estate plan

 The cornerstone of any estate plan is a last will and testament.
 Your last will and testament tells your family and the Maryland Register of Wills how to divide your assets when you die.
-But your Maryland Estate Planning Attorney uses your last will and testament to do many things unrelated to your property.
+But your Maryland Estate and Wills Attorney uses your last will and testament to do many things unrelated to your property.
 For instance, that document may contain information about who should take care of your children.

 If you do not have a last will and testament, Maryland’s intestate laws determine how to divide your assets.
 Even scarier, the court will decide who will take care of your children without your input.
 Often, those intestate rules and court decisions would not be as you intended or ever wanted.